ccloquet/ICU-babyphone/README.md

  The combination of 1 & 2 is designed for the reliability (should one fail, the other is expected to work).
 See the discussion about reliability in the issues.

- Note: in this tutorial, a network is created netween the Pi's.
+ Note: in this tutorial, a network is created between the Pi's.
 It can be completely distinct of the network of the hospital, though it may be linked to it.
 Any sufficiently robust/secured network could be used.

 ## 1. Material
   - let n<sub>m</sub> be the number of microphones (_babymikeXXX_), n<sub>s</sub> be the number of servers (_babyserverXXX_), n<sub>r</sub> the number of receivers (_babyreceiverXXX_), and n<sub>tot</sub> = n<sub>m</sub> + n<sub>s</sub> + n<sub>a</sub>.